upper/db/db/README.md

     import . "github.com/xiam/gosexy/db"

-Each database has its very specific way of doing the same task, the interface and methods are the same for any of them.

-Be aware that all the examples in this page are shown without prefixes.
+All the examples in this page are shown without prefixes.

-### Setting up a database
+### Setting up a database source

-The first step is to choose a driver and set up the connection, this is how it would be done using ``MysqlSession``
+The first step is to choose a driver and set up the connection using a ``DataSource``, this is how it would be done using ``MysqlSession``

     sess := MysqlSession(DataSource{Host: "localhost", Database: "test", User: "myuser", Password: "mypass"})

+Please note that each database has its very specific way of doing the same task, but the interface and methods of ``gosexy/db`` are the same for any of them.

 The ``DataSource`` is a generic structure than can store connection values in a consistent way.